isaaceindhoven/uart-msgpacker/README.md

 `implementation 'org.msgpack:msgpack-core:0.8.22'` // Older version can give compatibility issues.

 `implementation 'com.google.code.gson:gson:2.8.6'` // Older versions of Gson are probably compatible too.

+The other option is to include this repository as a git submodule in the project.